clubedaentrega/lift-it/README.md

 ### lifter.use(plugIn)
 Add the given plugin to the lift process.
 Read more about available and custom plugins bellow

+### lifter.recursive
+Whether the folder should be scanned recursively or not.
+The default value is `true`.

 ### lifter.profile
 ### lifter.errorClass
 ### lifter.enableErrorCode